-Northern District of California Filing Rules
+Northern District of California Local Rules and Judge Filing Requirements

-- Judge Charles R. Breyer
+- Senior Judge Charles R. Breyer

 Proposed order required with all motions and opposition papers

-- Judge Maxine M. Chesney
+- Senior Judge Maxine M. Chesney

 Proposed order required with each motion, including relief sought and rationale with citations